Fall maintenance tips for a lush green lawn next spring

 Although new warm-season lawns are best planted in the late spring or early summer, if you live in the warm zone you might consider overseeding your warm-season turf with cool-season grass seed in the fall.
 The cool-season grass will thrive until the warm-season grass turns green again in the spring, ensuring year-round color.

 Aerify.
 Aerifying your lawn combats soil compaction and thatch buildup and enables water, nutrients, and oxygen to reach the grass’s roots more easily.
-You can hire a professional to aerify your turf for you, or you can rent a core aerator that uses hollow tines to pull up small plugs of soil at regular intervals throughout the lawn.
+You can hire a residential landscape contractor to aerify your turf for you, or you can rent a core aerator that uses hollow tines to pull up small plugs of soil at regular intervals throughout the lawn.
 If you’re reseeding, aerify right before you apply the new seed.

 Apply fertilizer.
 Cool-season grass should be fertilized in the fall — even if your lawn looks perfectly healthy and has no bare patches — to promote good root development, enhance the storage of energy reserves and extend color retention.
 Most of the benefits of fertilization will be seen the next spring and summer, with earlier green-up, improved turf density, greater tolerance to spring diseases and reduced weeds.